MThanusri/22BFA12105/README.md

 # 22BFA12105
-# 🔗 Affordmed Logger - URL Shortener Microservice
+# 🔗 Affordmed - URL Shortener Microservice

 This is a full-stack URL Shortener microservice built for the Affordmed pre-assessment.
 It allows users to shorten long URLs with optional custom shortcodes and provides analytics such as total clicks, expiration, and access details.